harshmaheshwari001/interview-prep-kit/java/README.md

 * How to analyses and Detect Deadlock , What are the best practise to avoid Deadlock.

 * Implement Producer and consumer problem using wait,notify and notifyAll.
-* Implement N Producer and M consumer problem using Blocking queue
+* Implement N Producer and M consumer problem using Blocking queue.
+* What is class level locking.
+How it is different from object locking.

 #### Question on JVM & Java Memory Management